Covid-19 coronavirus: All transtasman air passengers must wear face masks

 All passengers travelling to New Zealand from Australia are now required to wear face masks during flights as an additional precaution.

-During today's press conference, director-general of health Ashley Bloomfield said he had asked that all passengers wear face masks on flights from Australia become mandatory as Australia was a major transit hub for passengers travelling long haul, including from Britain, where Covid-19 cases and death rates are among the highest in Europe.
+During today's press conference, director-general of health Ashley Bloomfield said he had asked that wearing face masks on flights from Australia become mandatory as Australia was a major transit hub for passengers travelling long haul, including from Britain, where Covid-19 cases and death rates are among the highest in Europe.

 "It seems that people are coming from a whole lot of international flights and transiting through and coming on [to New Zealand]," Bloomfield said.